 Stock markets hadn’t been closed for four days in a row since the start of 2007 when, following a weekend and the New Year’s Day holiday on a Monday, they shut on Jan.
 2 to observe a day of mourning for President Gerald Ford’s death.

 Trading was canceled for four days after the Sept.
 11, 2001, terrorist attacks, the longest shutdown since President Roosevelt declared a bank holiday in March 1933.
 In 2001, the Standard & Poor’s 500 Index plunged 4.9 percent when markets reopened Sept.
-17. The Dow Jones Industrial Average soared 15 percent the first trading day after the 1933 stoppage
+17. The Dow Jones Industrial Average (INDU) soared 15 percent the first trading day after the 1933 stoppage

 “I’m a little surprised that the exchanges couldn’t secure the technology needed,” Dominic Salvino, a specialist on the CBOE floor for Group One Trading LP, the primary market maker for VIX options, said in a phone interview.
 “It seems unreasonable that the nation’s financial markets have to shut down just because everyone has located themselves within five miles of each other in New Jersey.”